 - I’m dyslexic.
 I’m also dyscalculic, but this wasn’t handled as a separate thing when I was younger, so I usually just say I’m dyslexic.

-- I’ve had tinnitus since birth and have some difficulties hearing.
+- I’ve had tinnitus since birth.
+I have hidden hearing loss.

 - I’m nocturnal.
 This means my natural sleeping cycle is going to sleep around dawn (give or take a few hours) and waking up in the afternoon.
 Trying to sleep on a diurnal cycle means insomnia, disrupted sleep, and general sleepiness when awake.
 It’s difficult (if not impossible) for me to sleep in the evening/night, so I spent most of my early life permanently sleep deprived.
 My health improved considerably once I could switch to a nocturnal cycle.
 This is also called delayed sleep phase syndrome / delayed sleep phase disorder.